russellramey/jsonipsum/docs/source/includes/_options.md

 ]
 ```

 List of available Field parameters you can pass to the Group endpoint.
 This allows you to return custom text/data groups.
 Some fields accept options themselves by passing the option in brackets right after the Field parameter.
-Example below.

 ### Supported Endpoints